gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 ## Focus on the Process

-Most knowledge work requires considerable amount of energy and time.
+Most knowledge work requires a considerable amount of energy and time.
 Focus on the process rather than on the results.

 Set yourself periodic goals, like writing three Zettelkasten notes a day, so that you can make consistent progress.

-## Writing Process Based a Zettelkasten
+## Writing Process Based on a Zettelkasten

 Transforming existing pieces of writing into a finished document is considerably easier than trying to assemble the whole document in your head.